yulonglim/tp/docs/DeveloperGuide.md

 * wants to better take care of her students by storing some special notes (e.g. allergy condition) of her students somewhere
 * wants to have an app to help with administrative work in teaching (e.g. taking attendance, keying in grades of students)

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app.
+**Value proposition**: Manage contacts faster than a typical mouse/GUI driven app.
 Allows teachers to have a dedicated app to keep their work life separated from their personal life.
-Allows teacher to find students and their emergency information accurately and easily.
+Allows teachers to find students and their emergency information accurately and easily.
+Assists teachers with their day to day administrative work such as marking of attendance and grading.

 ### User stories